 So, does Medicare cover any bathroom safety equipment ?

-I should point out at this point, that although Medicare Part B will not cover a toilet safety frame, I did just say that among the equipment it will cover, if it is deemed “medically necessary” is a bedside commode.
+I should point out at this point, that although Medicare Part B will not cover a toilet safety frame, among the equipment it will cover, if it is deemed “medically necessary” is a bedside commode.

 - as a bedside commode

 If you can get your doctor to certify that a bedside commode is “medically necessary”, or if you have had one already, you will be able to use it as a safety frame around your toilet as well.

 How does Original Medicare judge what equipment is to be covered or not ?